George Beurling: Death

 In 1948, Beurling was recruited to fly P-51 Mustangs for the Israeli Air Force.
 After a test flight, Beurling fatally crashed his Noorduyn Norseman transport aircraft while landing at Aeroporto dell'Urbe in Rome on 20 May 1948, just six days after the Israeli Declaration of Independence.
+Also killed was British volunteer Leonard Cohen, another Malta RAF pilot.

 It was his tenth crash.
 Suspicion at the time of the accident centred on possible sabotage, which was never proven.
-"The initial report, while it identified the crew as Beurling and Leonard Cohen (another Malta RAF pilot), acknowledged that the bodies were burned beyond recognition."
+"The initial report, while it identified the crew as Beurling and Cohen, acknowledged that the bodies were burned beyond recognition."
 Beurling's widow, family and personal friends were not in attendance at the funeral in Rome.
 On a small brass plate over the lid of the coffin were the words "Colonel Georgio Beurling".

 Beurling's coffin was kept for three months in a warehouse in the Verano Monumental Cemetery, as nobody had claimed the body.
 Then his widow, Diana Whittall Gardner, had him buried in the Cimitero Acattolico behind the Cestia Pyramid, between the graves of Percy Bysshe Shelley and John Keats.
 In November 1950, two and half years after his death, Beurling's casket arrived at Haifa Airport.
 His coffin, draped with the blue and white Israeli flag, was laid in a nearby air force base, where an honour guard of young airmen mounted a silent watch.
 During the long funeral in the streets of Haifa, Israeli Air Force aircraft paid homage to Beurling.
 At last, he was re-interred in the military cemetery at the foot of Mount Carmel.
 The grave is marked, as are the others in Israel Defense Forces cemeteries, with only name, serial number and rank: for Beurling that of segen (lieutenant).

+Legacy

-LegacyMalta Spitfire, an account of his time in Malta, co-written by Leslie Roberts and Beurling, was first published in 1943.
+Malta Spitfire, an account of his time in Malta, co-written by Leslie Roberts and Beurling, was first published in 1943.

 "In Verdun the only reminder of the famous son is the boulevard which carries Beurling's name."
 Beurling Academy, a high school in the Lester B. Pearson School Board in Verdun, is also named after him.